Middle School Course Offerings

 NCAA Student-Athlete Approved

-Please note that OOM55A and OOM55B are separate one-semester courses.
-Students must take both courses to complete a full year of Algebra 2 ADV WT.
+Please note that 02056E5.0014 and 02056E5.0024 are separate one-semester courses.
+Students must take both courses to complete a full year of Advanced Algebra 2.

-Algebra II course topics typically include developing an understanding of the relationships between the symbolic, graphic, tabular and verbal representations of functions; utilizing the various representations to interpret function behavior and solve equations; operations with rational and irrational expressions; factoring of rational expressions; in-depth study of linear equations and inequalities; quadratic equations; solving systems of linear and quadratic equations; graphing of constant, linear, and quadratic equations; properties of higher-degree equations; exponential functions; inverse functions; statistical modeling; modeling linear and quadratic data; and operations with rational and irrational exponents.
+Algebra 2 course topics typically include developing an understanding of the relationships between the symbolic, graphic, tabular and verbal representations of functions; utilizing the various representations to interpret function behavior and solve equations; operations with rational and irrational expressions; factoring of rational expressions; in-depth study of linear equations and inequalities; quadratic equations; solving systems of linear and quadratic equations; graphing of constant, linear, and quadratic equations; properties of higher-degree equations; exponential functions; inverse functions; statistical modeling; modeling linear and quadratic data; and operations with rational and irrational exponents.
 The pace of an advanced course may be faster than that of the Algebra 1 course.

 UNIT 1: FOUNDATIONS OF ALGEBRA